tgbugs/pyontutils/docs/ttlser.md

 	3. There shall be no indentation for section header lines.
 	4. Lines representing triples with lower priority predicates (e.g. `rdfs:subClassOf`) shall have one additional indentation block of 4 spaces preceeding them in addition to the number of indentation blocks preceeding the line for the highest priority triple with which they share their subject.
 For example a `rdfs:subClassOf` triple line sharing a subject with a top level `owl:Class` triple line should have exactly 1 indentation block of 4 spaces preceeding the `r` in `rdfs:subClassOf`.
 	5. Elements of an `rdf:List` shall all have only 1 additional indentation block beyond that of a normal object.
-4. All opening parenthesis shall occur on the same line is the subject they represent.
+4. All opening parenthesis shall occur on the same line as the subject they represent.
 5. All closing parenthesis and brackets shall occur on the same line, each separated by a single space (lisp style).
 6. Opening parenthesis of an `rdf:List` shall be follow by a newline.
 7. Opening brackets shall NOT be followed by a newline.